 “Because Black History is Canadian History” – Jean Augustine

 Presentation House Theatre’s Black History Matters, is a thorough and grade appropriate program highlighting the history, lives and contributions of Black Canadians to our country and the world.

 People like Sylvia Stark, a true Salt Spring Island pioneer in the 1800’s; the North Shore’s own John Braithwaite and Harry Jerome; beloved Vancouver lifeguard Joe Fortes.
 And stories of the Underground Railway, Africville in Nova Scotia- and so many more.

 Black educators, artists and community leaders

-Since 2017 PHT staff member Giselle Clarke-Trenaman has volunteered her time to educate children in North Shore classrooms about the rich Black History in British Columbia and Canada.
+Since 2017 PHT staff member Giselle Clarke-Trenaman has been educating children in Greater Vancouver classrooms about the rich Black History in British Columbia and Canada.
 Feedback from students and teachers is clear – her presentations are insightful and meaningful, provoking critical thinking and important conversations.

 Black History Matters builds on these established presentations.
 It provides engaging in-class and online interactions with elementary students about Black History in Canada — with Black educators, artists and community leaders.